-Any operator breaching these laws is subject to a strict penalty but that hasn’t stopped bookies from thriving in a sector which is believed to be worth 500 Million AUSD.
+Bookies breaching these laws are subject to a strict penalty but that hasn’t stopped bookmakers from thriving in a sector which is believed to be worth 500 Million AUSD.
 It’s the fastest growing area of the gaming industry and there are plenty of companies happy to get involved.

 Tailored to their Customers

 In recent years, a number of Australian bookmakers have cropped up to cater for the needs of their own countrymen.
-Operators such as Crownbet, Luxbet and PanBet are open to players from across the world – subject to the usual lists of restricted countries – but when you log on to any of these sites, you will notice that they are very ‘Australian’ in their focus.
+Online bookmakers in Australia such as Crownbet, Luxbet and PanBet are open to players from across the world – subject to the usual lists of restricted countries – but when you log on to any of these sites, you will notice that they are very ‘Australian’ in their focus.

 Sports that are popular – and even specific to the country – are given prime status on the home page.
 This is what the Australian customer wants, although there are lots of additional sports if you have time to look a little harder.

-The Interactive Gambling Act of 2001 makes it harder for operators outside of Australia to claim a licence but it is possible and in this growing part of the world, many of the most familiar household names are getting in on the action. bet365, William Hill and Unibet are among a list of providers trying to make inroads here but as one of those bookies has been finding out, it’s been a very competitive market.
+The Interactive Gambling Act of 2001 makes it harder for a bookmaker outside of Australia to claim a licence but it is possible and in this growing part of the world, many of the most familiar household names are getting in on the action. bet365 and Unibet are among a list of providers trying to make inroads here but as one of those bookmakers has been finding out, it’s been a very competitive market.

 An article that appeared on Calvin Ayre website in June 2016 claimed that William Hill’s venture into the Australian market was ‘On the Rocks’.
 In the two years from 2013 to 2015, their share of this lucrative sector had dropped from 34 per cent to just 12 per cent and that was in a market that was said to be growing at a rate of 15 per cent each year.

-There are many reasons behind this fall but one of the most striking is the rise in market share for some of William Hill’s competitors.
+There are many reasons behind this fall but one of the most striking is the rise in market share for some competitors.
 Ladbrokes are another huge name in the world of online betting and they have enjoyed 50% growth in a recent three quarter period.

 Add to that the impact made by locally based firms such as Crownbet and PanBet and the result is a struggle for Hills.
 The story is an interesting one but the main message as far as this article is concerned is the one that underlines Australia as a big growth area and one that more and more operators are looking to target and develop.